on this page

-You can get Carer Allowance bereavement payment if you’re getting Carer Allowance for an FTB eligible child who dies.
-We’ll pay up to 14 weeks of Carer Allowance as a lump sum from the date of the child's death.
+You can get Carer Allowance bereavement payment if you're getting Carer Allowance for an FTB eligible child who dies.
+We’ll pay up to 14 weeks of Carer Allowance as a lump sum from the date of their death.

 Double Orphan Pension

 - a lump sum

 - a fortnightly payment of Double Orphan Pension for up to 14 weeks after their death.

 If you didn’t get FTB for the child, you may still get Double Orphan Pension bereavement payment.
 We’ll pay Double Orphan Pension bereavement payment for up to 4 weeks after their death.